peacepostman/wavify/readme.md

 A playground for jQuery can be accessed here: http://codepen.io/peacepostman/pen/jBavvN/

-You can also see it in production here: https://potion.social/fr/plans-entreprise

 _Warning_: It has been notified that the use of this plugin introduce performance issues in limited setups or on some mobile devices.

 ## Installation